Coined-Watts/Coined-Watts/README.md

 # Coined Watts Lab, LLC

 > Work hard.
-Store work.
 Save energy.
 Coin your watts.

 > A Cardano & Ergo Platform based company focused on education, adoption, and utility for regular people and the working class to preserve wealth and prosper.